External Layer2 Connections (Stitching)

 will be created automatically.
 To reserve a segment on the appropriate

-external testbed make sure to include fabric
+external testbed make sure to include fabric as the stitch_provider

-attribute.
+in the resource_properties attribute.
 An example is provided below:

 openstack reservation lease create --reservation \